Introduction

 - Indication of what is the group's product.

-- Dynamics of the Stages:
+- Dynamics of the stages:

 - Introduction to the problem and its problematization;

-- Group search/test;
+- Group search;

 - Presentation and comparison of group solutions;